luizasvetoslavova/minesweeper/README.md

   Minesweeper
 </h2>
 Minesweeper is a 90's video game, originally created by Microsoft.
 The graph table resembles a board where each square contians a hidden element that could be either a <b>mine</b>, an <b>empty cell</b> or a <b>digit</b>.
 Every digit represents the number of mines adjacent to it.
 If a cell is empty (grey), it means that there are no mines adjacent to it.
-If an empty cell gets opened, all empty cells adjacent to it open all at once.<br>
+If an empty cell gets opened, all empty cells adjacent to it open all at once.<br><br>

 The objective of the game is to find out where all the mines are and put a flag on each of them without actually _opening_ any.
 If you do open a cell and 'step' on a mine, the game ends and you lose.
 All digit squares need to be opened in order for you to win. <br> <br>